 is that each individual possesses a unique mixture of temperamental influences.

 Thus, instead of four types of individuals, there may be a wide spectrum of individuals.

 Anthroposophists sometimes stress this interpretation, although on other occasions — as we have seen —

-they indicate that the four temperaments are distinct classifications
+they indicate that the four temperaments are distinct, firm classifications

-that should determine seating arrangements, study assignments, and so forth.
+that in Waldorf schools should determine seating arrangements, study assignments, and so forth.

 Here is the a publisher's description of the book THE FOUR TEMPERAMENTS:

 "From personal spiritual insight [i.e., clairvoyance], Rudolf Steiner renews and broadens the ancient teaching of the four temperaments.